Screening Tools and Interventions

 - Contract for Life: Assist in facilitating communication between adolescents and their parents about harmful decisions related to alcohol, drugs and peer pressure.

-- Adolescent Substance Use and Motivational Interviewing: In this recorded Webinar Illinois DocAssist Medical Director, Diane Misch, MD, reviews best practices in assessment and intervention of adolescent substance misuse within the primary care setting.
+- Free Webinar: In this recorded webinar, Illinois DocAssist Medical Director, Diane Misch, MD, reviews best practices in assessment and intervention of adolescent substance misuse within the primary care setting.
+Providers can learn the fundamentals of motivational interviewing for pediatric substance misuse.

 - SAMHSA treatment providers: The Substance Abuse and Mental Health Services Administration maintains a confidential and anonymous source of information for persons seeking substance abuse treatment and other mental health services.